 While helping grow the image and reputation of the school is one of his jobs, he is also responsible for keeping university leadership, supporters and stakeholders abreast of any notable developments.
-Less than two years after welcoming the first class, the UNLV School of Medicine has grown to more than a thousand employees, roughly one-third the size of UNLV.
+Less than two years after welcoming the first class, the School has grown to more than a thousand employees, roughly one-third the size of UNLV.

 Paul grew up in Southern California and received his BA in Communications from Loyola Marymount University in Los Angeles.

-He joined the UNLV School of Medicine in 2017 from KLAS-TV, the CBS affiliate in Las Vegas, where he spent five years anchoring the 4 pm and 6 pm newscasts.
+He joined the Kerkorian School of Medicine in 2017 from KLAS-TV, the CBS affiliate in Las Vegas, where he spent five years anchoring the 4 pm and 6 pm newscasts.
 Prior to that, Paul anchored and reported in Cleveland, Ohio for WOIO-TV (CBS).

 Paul was also the primary anchor for CBS-13 in Sacramento, where in addition to anchoring, his reporting took him to the former Soviet Union, where he spent a week covering the collapse of communism.
 In March of 2000, Paul was a witness inside San Quentin’s death chamber during the execution of serial killer and rapist Darrell Keith Rich.